deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Burgess grinned. "you know?
 The pants monster?
 Your boy here's morning wood damn near took my eye out from across the room!"

 "Wh–wow, really?"
-She'd seen Adam naked before of course, but that had been swimming, and he hadn't been at anything like…full…
+She'd seen Adam naked before of course, but that had been swimming, and he hadn't been at anything like...full...

 She censored her own mental film reel.

 '*BASEBALL*' paused, then grimaced.
 "Ah.
 Shit.
-You, uh…didn't know?"
+You, uh...didn't know?"

 Ava shook her head.
 Adam just glared.